 Research Interests: Francophone and Hispanic Caribbean literature; anti-colonialism; contemporary African literature in the Métropole; blackness in Latin America; France's management of diversity within its Republic and the overseas community, relevance and implementation of French national values in overseas territories, self-determination of the Kanak people in New Caledonia; translation theory; orientalism in 19th century art

 B.A. in Liberal Arts, Sarah Lawrence College, New York, 2011

-Research Interests: Michael Paul Berlin is a fourth year doctoral candidate in the Comparative Literature program.
-Building off of the two years that he spent in the PhD program in classics, his dissertation focuses on the imagined continuities and ruptures between the present and the archaic past in early modern English poetry.
+Research Interests: Building off of the two years that he spent in the PhD program in classics, Michael's dissertation focuses on the imagined continuities and ruptures between the present and the archaic past in the poetry of early modern Europe.
 Of interest, as well, are the ways in which 20th century literary critics have projected modernist assumptions onto these relationships.
 Michael's theoretical interests include post-colonial theory, critical race theory, and environmental studies.